 The DutchPortugueseWar (1602-1640) was a conflict resulting from Dutch companies (most of which the Dutch government had a large stake in) invading and impeding on Portuguese land and colonies in the Americas, Africa, India and the Far East.
-Related to the EightyYearsWar, the conflict served as a means for the Dutch Republic to gain more land with the most prolific ambition to gain a foothold in the New World at the cost of Portuguese settlements.
-English forces also assisted the Dutch at various points during the war.
+Related to the EightyYearsWar by virtue of Portugal's Personal Union with Burgundy, Castile, Aragon, The Two Sicilies, etcetc under the King Philip III Habsburg of Castile, the conflict served as a means for the Dutch Republic to gain more land.
+Perhaps their greatest ambition was to gain a foothold in the New World, the gold-producing regions of modern-day northern Brazil.
+English and Scots forces (then in a Personal Union under the Stuarts) also assisted the Dutch unofficially and off-the-books as volunteers and mercenaries at various points during the war.

 Initiated due to Dutch attacks on Portuguese settlements and trade lines, the conflict consisted mainly of skirmishes and battles fought over Portuguese ports, settlements and supplies.
 The initial conflict was focused in East India, where the Dutch met with great success in their capturing of land and supplies.
 Following their conquering there they turned their attention to Portuguese settlements in the New World, hoping for repeated success.